massimo-nocentini/microkanrenpy/docs/source/write_the_doc.rst

     * to keep one foot in Lisp and the other in Python, however keep coding

-I would like to structure my exposition following advices from `an interesting group of people <write_the_doc_>`_ much more experienced that me on writing this kind of stuff; consequently, in what follows you will find the same sections as you find in the referenced page, hoping to provide answers and to taylor paragraphs to this particular project.
+I would like to structure my exposition following advices from `an interesting group of people <write_the_doc_>`_, and `one of them in particular
+<holscher_>`_, much more experienced that me on writing this kind of stuff;
+consequently, in what follows you will find the same sections as you find in the referenced page, hoping to provide answers and to taylor paragraphs to this particular project.
 Quoting their `Sidebar on open source
 <http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/#you-want-people-to-use-your-code>`_:

     There is a magical feeling that happens when you release your code.
 It comes in